Ombudsman services by country: Barbados

 Under the Ombudsman Act 1980, the Ombudsman of Barbados is appointed by the Governor-General with the approval of both houses of the legislature.
-The current Ombudsman of Barbados is Valton Bend, a former Magistrate.
+The current Ombudsman of Barbados is Dr. Nigel Taylor.

+Valton Bend, a former Magistrate and actor, served as Obudsman from 2009-2017.

 Belgium

 Belgium has one federal and four regional statutory ombudsman agencies, all covering the normal range of complaint-handling, investigation and mediation within the respective jurisdictions of their founding legislature.